 If you feel pain of any type while exercising, the best action to take is to stop, rest and seek advice from a professional if the pain does not ease within 24 hours.

 I hope that this clears up the confusion surrounding some of the popular fitness myths.
 If you would like a session with me to make sure that your workout is working for you then you can book one here.
-Alternatively, sign up to my regular newsletter to receive regular motivation and updates from the world of health and fitness.

 Rachel Law is a personal fitness trainer based in New Malden, Surrey.
 Qualifications: ActivIQ Level 3 Personal Training; Burrell Education Pregnancy Exercise Prescription; Burrell Education Advanced Pregnancy Wellness Practitioner; Burrell Education Advanced Post Natal Exercise Prescription; Burrell Education 3rd Age Women Optimal Health and Nutrition; Burrell Education Peri Natal Athlete; Burrell Education Pelvic Flow and Freedom; Olympic Weight Lifting; Premier Global Kettlebells; FIE Level Assessment and Mentoring